Wahed Invest – A Detailed Review & How to Use It (2025)

 In short they are a great option if you really don’t want the hassle of doing any research into stocks and shares and investing (and even reading this far into an article like this one has broken you out into a sweat).

-They also have a FTSE USA Sharia ETF which is one of the only halal index ETF currently available in the USA.
+They also have FTSE USA Sharia ETF (otherwise known as HLAL) which is one of a few halal index ETFs currently available in the USA.
 You can buy this via your online broker (you don’t have to go via Wahed).
 What this means is that if you buy this “fund” you are essentially invested a little bit across the entire range of the US market (but only the halal stocks).

 Index funds are great because they’re super diversified and basically just track the market.
 Over time they tend to perform as well as (if not better than) managed funds.